nbmustafa/terraform-shared-vpc-endpoint/README.md

 # Save money with Shared VPC endpoints in a Multi-Account TGW setup
 ## About the Solution

-Although Interface Endpoints scale more cleanly as the number of services increases, they introduce another scaling problem that makes the previous approach of deploying per-VPC impracticable: there's a small fee for each Endpoint of 1 cent per AZ per hour.
-For example if you were to deploy Interface Endpoints for all of the supported services (currently over 50) across 3 AZs in say 20 VPCs, the cost would be $(0.01 x 50 x 3 x 20) = $30/hr or over $20,000/month!
+The cost of VPC endpoints depends on multiple factors like the number of endpoints.
+Although Interface Endpoints scale more cleanly as the number of services increases, they introduce another scaling problem that makes the previous approach of deploying per-VPC impracticable:

+Each Endpoint costs 1 cent per AZ per hour.
+For example if you were to deploy Interface Endpoints for all of the supported services (currently over 50) across 3 AZs in say 20 VPCs, the cost would be $(0.01 x 50 x 3 x 20) = $30/hr or over $20,000/month! <br />

+`Formula: #VPC Endpoints X #AZs X 24hrs X 30 days X .01(Pricing per VPC endpoint per AZ ($/hour)) [10 x 3 x 24 x 30 x .01] = ~$216/month*` <br />
+The cost doesn’t look bad if you have one or two accounts, but if you have 100 accounts and each housing around 10 endpoints that will be outrageous (~$21,600/month* or $259k/yr*). <br />

+Now the good news is there is a way to avoid paying that outrageous bill with using shared service VPC over TGW.

 # what resources will be created with this solution:
 - From the the account that has the shared VPC we run terraform code which will create the following resources: